OctopusDeploy/blog/blog/2021-08/google-integration/index.md

 With support for GCP service accounts, GCR feeds, GKE authentication options, a dedicated GCP script step, and Google authentication support in Terraform, Octopus 2021.2 makes it easy to deploy to and manage your GCP infrastructure.

 But we would love to hear your feedback!
-We have a [GitHub issue where you can post a comment](https://github.com/OctopusDeploy/StepsFeedback/issues/7) about how these new features worked, or didn't work, for you, as well an any suggestions for future GCP features.
+We have a [GitHub issue where you can post a comment](https://github.com/OctopusDeploy/StepsFeedback/issues/7) about how these new features worked, or didn't work, for you, as well as any suggestions for future GCP features.
 All feedback is welcome, and we would love to know:

 * What deployments or operations tasks do you perform to GCP today?
 * What are the pain points when deploying to or managing GCP?
 * Do you use platforms like Google Kubernetes Engine, Google App Engine, Google Cloud Functions, Google Cloud Run, or others?
 * Do the new features work for you?
 If not, what suggestions do you have that could improve them?

+Happy deployments!